-Terms used herein shall be deemed to be defined as such for the purposes of [the terms and conditions as referred to on pages 10 up to and including 25 of the information memorandum of the Issuer relating to the Programme, [the terms and conditions as referred to on pages 38 up to and including 61 of the base prospectus of the Issuer relating to the Programme, dated 12 August 2010 (the "2010 Terms and Conditions")] [the terms and conditions as referred to on pages 43 up to and including 67 of the base prospectus of the Issuer relating to the Programme, dated 2 August 2011 (the "2011 Terms and Conditions")] [the terms and conditions as referred to on pages 43 up to and including 67 of the base prospectus of the Issuer relating to the Programme, dated 13 June 2012 (the "2012 Terms and Conditions")] [the terms and conditions as referred to on pages 58 up to and including 86 of the base prospectus of the Issuer relating to the Programme, dated 3 July 2013 (the "2013 Terms and Conditions")] [the terms and conditions as referred to on pages 61 up to and including 95 of the base prospectus of the Issuer relating to the Programme, dated 19 June 2014 (the "2014 Terms and Conditions")] ")] [the terms and conditions as referred to on pages 61 up to and including 96 of the base prospectus of the Issuer relating to the Programme, dated 27 May 2015 (the "2015 Terms and Conditions")] each of which have been incorporated by reference in, and form part of the base prospectus dated 27 May 2016[, as supplemented by the supplemental prospectus[es] dated [•]] (the "Base Prospectus") issued in relation to the Euro 100,000,000,000 debt issuance programme of N.V.
-Bank Nederlandse Gemeenten which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive.
-This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Base Prospectus, save in respect of the 2010/2011/2012/2013/2014/2015 Terms and Conditions incorporated by reference therein.
+Terms used herein shall be deemed to be defined as such for the purposes of [the terms and conditions as referred to on pages 10 up to and including 25 of the information memorandum of the Issuer relating to the Programme, [the terms and conditions as referred to on pages 38 up to and including 61 of the base prospectus of the Issuer relating to the Programme, dated 12 August 2010 (the "2010 Terms and Conditions")] [the terms and conditions as referred to on pages 43 up to and including 67 of the base prospectus of the Issuer relating to the Programme, dated 2 August 2011 (the "2011 Terms and Conditions")] [the terms and conditions as referred to on pages 43 up to and including 67 of the base prospectus of the Issuer relating to the Programme, dated 13 June 2012 (the "2012 Terms and Conditions")] [the terms and conditions as referred to on pages 58 up to and including 86 of the base prospectus of the Issuer relating to the Programme, dated 3 July 2013 (the "2013 Terms and Conditions")] [the terms and conditions as referred to on pages 61 up to and including 95 of the base prospectus of the Issuer relating to the Programme, dated 19 June 2014 (the "2014 Terms and Conditions")] ")] [the terms and conditions as referred to on pages 61 up to and including 96 of the base prospectus of the Issuer relating to the Programme, dated 27 May 2015 (the "2015 Terms and Conditions")] [the terms and conditions as referred to on pages 60 up to and including 95 of the base prospectus of the Issuer relating to the Programme, dated 27 May 2016 (the "2016 Terms and Conditions")] [the terms and conditions as referred to on pages 62 up to and including 97 of the base prospectus of the Issuer relating to the Programme, dated 24 May 2017 (the "2017 Terms and Conditions")]each of which have been incorporated by reference in, and form part of the base prospectus dated 24 May 2018 [, as supplemented by the supplemental prospectus[es] dated [•]] (the "Base Prospectus") issued in relation to the Euro 100,000,000 debt issuance programme of BNG Bank N.V. which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive.
+This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Base Prospectus, save in respect of the 2010/2011/2012/2013/2014/2015/2016/2017 Terms and Conditions incorporated by reference therein.
 Full information on the Issuer and the Notes described herein is only available on the basis of a combination of these Final Terms and the Base Prospectus.
 However, a summary of the issue of the Notes is annexed to these Final Terms.